Vumatel: History

-Services
+Operations

 Fiber infrastructure

 Vumatel provides an open-access network, which means it is made available, through leasing, to multiple ISPs.
 Vumatel only provides the fiber infrastructure, and the fiber internet services are provided by various South African ISPs who decide to partner with Vumatel.

 Vumatel installs both trenched (underground) and aerial fiber lines, depending on the permits granted by the cities in which its infrastructure is rolled out.
 Sometimes, a single road can have a combination of both types of fiber lines.
 The company then installs fiber link-up boxes on the outside of detached homes and apartment blocks (with apartments using splitter boxes per floor), as well as CPE boxes (ONTs) inside houses and apartments, into which consumers' routers connect via ethernet.

 As part of its roll-out, Vumatel explains the benefits of fiber, and advertises its network in partnership with participating ISPs at town hall meetings, wherein questions from residents are answered.

 The company's gigabit-capable passive optical network (GPON) comprises fiber to the node cables, which then branch out into smaller, local networks, providing fiber lines to each property.
 For detached homes, Vumatel installs two 1 Gbps lines (one is active, and one is redundant, in the event of future expansion).

 In September 2024, the company launched Vuma Key, South Africa's cheapest-ever 10Mbps FTTH product, in Alexandra, a low-income area in the Gauteng province.
 The services is intended for households earning a monthly income of less than ~ R5,000.
 The service roll-out was in line with Vumatel's increased focus on providing fiber infrastructure in low-income areas across South Africa.
 The company had already been offering its Vuma Reach service, aimed at households earning between ~ R5,000 and ~ R30,000 per month.

 In January 2025, it was reported that Vumatel had reached almost 1 million subscribers (active connections).
 This means that Vumatel has almost as many home fiber customers as Telkom (with its monopoly on ADSL and VDSL services across South Africa) had DSL clients at the peak of the legacy broadband technology's adoption in the country, in early 2016.

 In February 2025, reports from the end of the previous year stated that Vumatel's network had passed over 2 million homes, with almost 830,000 connected or ready to go live, giving the company a connectivity ratio of 41.3%.

+In September 2026, it was reported that Vumatel had passed over 2.33 million homes, with over 1 million of those connected, resulting in an uptake ratio of 44.11%.